 - Definition: physeal or growth plate fracture

-- Most frequently occur during growth spurts at the beginning of puberty (11–12 years for girls and 13–14 years for boys)
+- Peak incidence: : most frequently occur during growth spurts at the beginning of puberty (11–12 years for girls and 13–14 years for boys)

-- The most common sites are the distal radius and the distal humerus.
+- Most common sites: distal radius and the distal humerus

 - History of trauma (e.g., fall or collision)